populationgenomics/gnomad-browser/browser/help/topics/v4-hts.md

 Global fields

-- `exomes_globals`: Global fields from the gnomAD exomes.
+- `exomes_globals`: Global fields from the OurDNA exomes.
-  - `freq_meta`: Allele frequency metadata for the gnomAD exomes.
+  - `freq_meta`: Allele frequency metadata for the OurDNA exomes.
 An ordered list containing the frequency aggregation group for each element of the `exomes.freq` array row annotation.
-  - `freq_index_dict`: Dictionary keyed by specified label grouping combinations (group: adj/raw, gen_anc: gnomAD inferred genetic ancestry group [adj only], sex: sex karyotype [adj only]), with values describing the corresponding index of each grouping entry in the `exomes.freq` array row annotation.
+  - `freq_index_dict`: Dictionary keyed by specified label grouping combinations (group: adj/raw, gen_anc: OurDNA inferred genetic ancestry group [adj only], sex: sex karyotype [adj only]), with values describing the corresponding index of each grouping entry in the `exomes.freq` array row annotation.
   - `freq_meta_sample_count`: A sample count per sample grouping defined in the exomes `exomes.freq_meta` global annotation.
-  - `faf_meta`: Filtering allele frequency metadata for the gnomAD exomes.
+  - `faf_meta`: Filtering allele frequency metadata for the OurDNA exomes.
 An ordered list containing the frequency aggregation group for each element of the `exomes.faf` array row annotation.
-  - `faf_index_dict`: Dictionary keyed by specified label grouping combinations (group: adj/raw, gen_anc: gnomAD inferred genetic ancestry group, sex: sex karyotype), with values describing the corresponding index of each grouping entry in the filtering allele frequency (`exomes.faf`) row annotation.
+  - `faf_index_dict`: Dictionary keyed by specified label grouping combinations (group: adj/raw, gen_anc: OurDNA inferred genetic ancestry group, sex: sex karyotype), with values describing the corresponding index of each grouping entry in the filtering allele frequency (`exomes.faf`) row annotation.
-  - `age_distribution`: Callset-wide age histogram calculated on the gnomAD exomes.
+  - `age_distribution`: Callset-wide age histogram calculated on the OurDNA exomes.
     - `bin_edges`: Bin edges for the age histogram.
     - `bin_freq`: Bin frequencies for the age histogram.
 This is the number of records found in each bin.
     - `n_smaller`: Count of age values falling below lowest histogram bin edge.
     - `n_larger`: Count of age values falling above highest histogram bin edge.
-- `genomes_globals`: Global fields from the gnomAD genomes.
+- `genomes_globals`: Global fields from the OurDNA genomes.
-  - `freq_meta`: Allele frequency metadata for the gnomAD genomes.
+  - `freq_meta`: Allele frequency metadata for the OurDNA genomes.
 An ordered list containing the frequency aggregation group for each element of the `genomes.freq` array row annotation.
-  - `freq_index_dict`: Dictionary keyed by specified label grouping combinations (group: adj/raw, gen_anc: gnomAD inferred genetic ancestry group [adj only], sex: sex karyotype [adj only]), with values describing the corresponding index of each grouping entry in the `genomes.freq` array row annotation.
+  - `freq_index_dict`: Dictionary keyed by specified label grouping combinations (group: adj/raw, gen_anc: OurDNA inferred genetic ancestry group [adj only], sex: sex karyotype [adj only]), with values describing the corresponding index of each grouping entry in the `genomes.freq` array row annotation.
   - `freq_meta_sample_count`: A sample count per sample grouping defined in the genomes `genomes.freq_meta` global annotation.
-  - `faf_meta`: Filtering allele frequency metadata for the gnomAD genomes.
+  - `faf_meta`: Filtering allele frequency metadata for the OurDNA genomes.
 An ordered list containing the frequency aggregation group for each element of the `genomes.faf` array row annotation.
-  - `faf_index_dict`: Dictionary keyed by specified label grouping combinations (group: adj/raw, gen_anc: gnomAD inferred genetic ancestry group, sex: sex karyotype), with values describing the corresponding index of each grouping entry in the filtering allele frequency (`genomes.faf`) row annotation.
+  - `faf_index_dict`: Dictionary keyed by specified label grouping combinations (group: adj/raw, gen_anc: OurDNA inferred genetic ancestry group, sex: sex karyotype), with values describing the corresponding index of each grouping entry in the filtering allele frequency (`genomes.faf`) row annotation.
-  - `age_distribution`: Callset-wide age histogram calculated on the gnomAD genomes.
+  - `age_distribution`: Callset-wide age histogram calculated on the OurDNA genomes.
     - `bin_edges`: Bin edges for the age histogram.
     - `bin_freq`: Bin frequencies for the age histogram.
 This is the number of records found in each bin.
     - `n_smaller`: Count of age values falling below lowest histogram bin edge.
     - `n_larger`: Count of age values falling above highest histogram bin edge.
-- `joint_globals`: Global fields from the combined (joint) gnomAD exomes and genomes.
+- `joint_globals`: Global fields from the combined (joint) OurDNA exomes and genomes.
-  - `freq_meta`: Allele frequency metadata for the joint gnomAD exomes and genomes.
+  - `freq_meta`: Allele frequency metadata for the joint OurDNA exomes and genomes.
 An ordered list containing the frequency aggregation group for each element of the `joint.freq` array row annotation.
-  - `freq_index_dict`: Dictionary keyed by specified label grouping combinations (group: adj/raw, gen_anc: gnomAD inferred genetic ancestry group [adj only], sex: sex karyotype [adj only]), with values describing the corresponding index of each grouping entry in the `joint.freq` array row annotation.
+  - `freq_index_dict`: Dictionary keyed by specified label grouping combinations (group: adj/raw, gen_anc: OurDNA inferred genetic ancestry group [adj only], sex: sex karyotype [adj only]), with values describing the corresponding index of each grouping entry in the `joint.freq` array row annotation.
-  - `faf_meta`: Filtering allele frequency metadata for the combined gnomAD exomes and genomes.
+  - `faf_meta`: Filtering allele frequency metadata for the combined OurDNA exomes and genomes.
 An ordered list containing the frequency aggregation group for each element of the `joint.faf` array row annotation.
-  - `faf_index_dict`: Dictionary keyed by specified label grouping combinations (group: adj/raw, gen_anc: gnomAD inferred genetic ancestry group, sex: sex karyotype), with values describing the corresponding index of each grouping entry in the filtering allele frequency (`joint.faf`) row annotation.
+  - `faf_index_dict`: Dictionary keyed by specified label grouping combinations (group: adj/raw, gen_anc: OurDNA inferred genetic ancestry group, sex: sex karyotype), with values describing the corresponding index of each grouping entry in the filtering allele frequency (`joint.faf`) row annotation.
   - `freq_meta_sample_count`: A sample count per sample grouping defined in the joint `joint.freq_meta` global annotation.
-  - `age_distribution`: Callset-wide age histogram calculated on the combined gnomAD exomes and genomes.
+  - `age_distribution`: Callset-wide age histogram calculated on the combined OurDNA exomes and genomes.
     - `bin_edges`: Bin edges for the age histogram.
     - `bin_freq`: Bin frequencies for the age histogram.
 This is the number of records found in each bin.
     - `n_smaller`: Count of age values falling below lowest histogram bin edge.